The shot is just what it sounds like—a shot that keeps you from getting pregnant.

 The pregnancy question.

-You can get pregnant as soon as 12 weeks following the last injection, though for some women it can take around nine months for fertility to return.
+You can get pregnant as soon as 12 weeks following the last injection, though for some people it can take around nine months for fertility to return.
 The bottom line?
 Don’t take any chances.
 If you’re not ready for a baby, protect yourself as soon as you stop taking Depo.

 There’s not much you have to do to use the shot—just make sure to keep regular appointments with your health care provider.
 You go to the clinic, have an exam and get an injection.
 Every three months, you go in for another injection.
 Easy-breezy.